swcarpentry-ja/carpentries-coc/topic_folders/governance/executive-council.md

 ### Google Drive

-We use a private [Google Drive folder](https://drive.google.com/drive/folders/1Ss6oh2vfLc_pE8xk9UpOh9UUwSpDBr2g)<sup>*</sup>.
-See its [README](https://docs.google.com/document/d/1wYSRcD2504Xxpl9TlSerexIh6z5kBkq2CVbP2eofl4o/edit_) for orientation to contents.
+We use a private Google Drive folder<sup>*</sup>, see its README for orientation to contents.

 ### Yearly Timeline